Particle on a torus knot: Symplectic analysis: Introduction

 As long as the conventional canonical quantization process is concerned, it is not applicable in a straightforward manner to the systems with singular Lagrangian or constrained systems \cite{int5,gauge_Henn}.
 To deal with it, Anderson-Bergmann and Dirac independently developed an approach for a consistent and systematic treatment of constraints \cite{int7,int9,int6}.
-Dirac's formalism introduces an effective procedure for deducing all constraints in a theory and at the same time classifying them into primary, secondary, tertiary etc. and further into first-class and second-class.
+Dirac's formalism introduces an effective procedure for deducing all constraints in a theory and at the same time classifies them into primary, secondary, tertiary {\it{etc.}} and further into first-class and second-class.
 For second-class constrained systems, Dirac introduced a generalized bracket known as Dirac bracket \cite{int6}.
 However, the procedure of finding Dirac brackets is found to be convoluted.
 Alternatively, Faddeev and Jackiw developed a geometrically motivated methodology in dealing with constrained systems which makes use of the symplectic nature of phase space \cite{3}.
-In Faddeev-Jackiw formalism, the singular nature of symplectic two-form matrix predicts the existence of constraints and they are procured in an iterative fashion (cf. for details \cite{4, int10, FJ1, FJ3}).
-This formalism is further modified to incorporate Dirac-Bergmann algorithm \cite{mFJ2, mFJ3} and implemented in various systems such as four-dimensional BF theory \cite{modFJ_BF}, anti self-dual Yang-Mills equations \cite{modFJ3} and Christ-Lee model \cite{modFJ4}.
+In Faddeev-Jackiw formalism, the singular nature of symplectic two-form matrix predicts the existence of constraints and they are procured in an iterative fashion ({\it{cf.}} for details \cite{4,int10,FJ1,FJ3}).
+This formalism is further modified to incorporate Dirac-Bergmann algorithm \cite{mFJ2,mFJ3} and implemented in several systems such as anti self-dual Yang-Mills equations \cite{modFJ3}, Abelian and non-Abelian exotic action for garvity \cite{modFJ_grav}, four-dimensional BF theory \cite{modFJ_BF}, and Christ-Lee model \cite{modFJ4}.